-There are no activity reports for Flores.
+The Global Volcanism Program has no activity reports for Flores.

-There are no Weekly Reports available for Flores.
+The Global Volcanism Program has no Weekly Reports available for Flores.

 |Start Date||Stop Date||Eruption Certainty||VEI||Evidence||Activity Area or Unit|

 |1200 BCE ± 100 years||Unknown||Confirmed||Radiocarbon (uncorrected)||Caldeira Funda de Lajes|

 There is no Deformation History data available for Flores.

 There is no Emissions History data available for Flores.